18 Oct 2016 by Olga Brighton

 Tourists are advised to behave respectfully and dress sombrely when in public places.
 This is particularly essential when visiting royal palaces and temples.
 Avoid any discussion and critical statements regarding the royal family and be aware of any special restrictions that may apply during this period of mourning.

-Read more advice from the Tourism Authority of Thailand here
+Read more advice from the Tourism Authority of Thailand.

 When preparing a trip to a foreign country, it is always good to have an idea of the life and culture of your chosen location before you get there.
 Especially when traveling all the way to Thailand, you may find some very different practices that you weren’t expecting!
-Get ahead of the game by knowing beforehand some things that may surprise you about Thailand.
+First time in Thailand?
+Get ahead of the game by discovering things to know about Thailand more.

 There is a price for Thai and a price for foreigners, and this cannot be avoided, even by expats who live in Thailand.
 Just expect and accept it!

 Known as Wai, this traditional greeting involves putting your palms together at about chest level and giving a little bow.
 Learning a few words in Thai will definitely help you and make people more receptive to you, but you’ll be able to get by with English.